Learning is what happens at knowl’edges, for humans, machines, or organizations.

 When competitive edge is sharpened by innovation, enterprises’ success depends on their ability to fuse individual creativity into collective knowledge.
 Such organizational learning capability can be represented by a quadrant crossing the kind of agent (people or systems) with the kind of knowledge (implicit or explicit).

-To begin with, transitions from implicit to explicit knowledge can be achieved at the same level:
+Transitions from implicit to explicit knowledge can be achieved at individual and collective levels:

-- For people, it’s typically done through a mix of experience and collaboration (a)
+- Between people and organizations, it’s typically done through a mix of experience and collaboration (a)

-- For systems, it’s the nuts and bolts of Machine learning and Knowledge graphs technologies (b)
+- Between systems and representations, it’s the nuts and bolts of Machine learning and Knowledge graphs technologies (b)

 - Knowledge based collaboration